asael697/varstan/README.md

 Different from model1, the selected one does not contemplate an auto-regressive component, and use 2 mean average components instead.
-Now let’s proceed to estimate the loo for both models:
+Now lets proceed to estimate the loo for both models:

 ``` r
 loo1 = loo(sfit1)